 Different groups will access the Fund in different ways.
 Indigenous governments do not need to apply to receive their allocated money from the Fund.
 Most Indigenous governments will receive funding directly from Indigenous Services Canada.
 Métis will receive funding through other existing mechanisms without further application.

-If you have any questions about the information we have provided above, please do not hesitate to reach out to a member of our Aboriginal law team.
+If you have any questions about the information we have provided above, please do not hesitate to reach out to a member of our Indigenous team.
 We will be happy to assist however we can.

 Note: This article is of a general nature only and is not exhaustive of all possible legal rights or remedies.
 In addition, laws may change over time and should be interpreted only in the context of particular circumstances such that these materials are not intended to be relied upon or taken as legal advice or opinion.
 Readers should consult a legal professional for specific advice in any particular situation.